-How to Make Candied Sweet Potatoes recipe shows how to oven bake the best, easy, old fashioned, southern, quick candied maple sweet potatoes!
+How to Make Candied Sweet Potatoes recipe shows you how to oven-bake the best, old-fashioned, southern candied maple sweet potatoes on the planet!

 Thanksgiving was fast approaching and, as I pondered that special family meal, it began to snow.
 It came in like a lamb and fell gracefully onto my grass that was still surprisingly green.
 I greeted this white wonder with open arms knowing that by February, I would be wishing it was gone.

 What was Thanksgiving dinner going to look like this year?
 One of the first “must make” items that came to mind was candied sweet potatoes.

 Unquestionably, this is the best candied sweet potato recipe around and I can almost guarantee it!

 A holiday meal wouldn’t be the same without these quick and easy candied sweet potatoes.
 Thanksgiving or not, this dish is such a family favorite, it’s on the table often.

 Baked candied sweet potatoes gives you the best of two worlds.
 Oven candied sweet potatoes not only make a delightful side, they also feel like you’re eating dessert.
 If dessert isn’t part of dinner, it kind of feels like you had it anyway.
 You definitely won’t feel deprived.

 When I’m a bit down, the mere thought of making these quick and easy candied sweet potatoes cheers me up.
 Strange but true.

 Old Fashioned Sweet Potatoes